Without a doubt, it was the wrong thing to do. And I knew it. I did it anyway.

 I was talking to my wife.
-We’re in the midst of a divorce – one that I’d sincerely thought could be done compassionately.
+We’re in the midst of a divorce — one that I sincerely thought could be done compassionately.
 The night we decided to split, I told her that I hoped we’d be “the friends in dissolution that we couldn’t be in marriage.”
-Yet here I stood, leaning in, jabbing my finger, loathe to let her “get away” with old patterns that needed to be exposed.
+Yet here I stood, leaning in, jabbing my finger, loathe to let her get away with old patterns that needed to be exposed.
 Or, at least, that my ego needed to expose in her.

 As a teacher of moral courage, I’m constantly struggling with two impulses: to speak truth to power and to do so in ways that reconcile divides rather than widen them.
 Both need to happen in order for justice to prevail.
 But damn, does it ever feel good to do one without the other — to flip the bird to bullies without caring about reconciliation.
 That’s precisely what I was feeling at this moment: Good.
 Righteous.
 Justified.
 After two weeks of excruciating pain, balled up in my bed, mourning the loss of several dreams at once, I’d earned this outburst.
 And God knows, she deserved it.

 But my dopamine hit came and went.
-After my chest-thumping victory lap, she’d left the room and I had nothing to show for my bravery.
+After my chest-thumping victory lap, she left the room and I had nothing to show for my bravery.
 It’s not as if my lecture changed her behavior.
-Just the opposite: It made her more defensive, less inclined to see where she erred in our relationship, and extra eager to punish me as she got the hell out of this marriage.
+Quite the opposite: It made her more defensive, less inclined to see where she erred in our relationship, and extra eager to punish me as she got the hell out of this excuse for a marriage.

-Mere seconds after she closed the door behind her, my conscience caught up to my ego – and then overtook it.
+Mere seconds after she closed the door behind her, my conscience caught up to my ego, and then overtook it.
 “Are you a fraud?”
 I asked myself.
-“I mean, you go traipsing around the world, teaching people that when we speak truth to power, we have to remember that the most pervasive power is the human ego, so let’s develop a little humility.
+“I mean, you traipse around the world, teaching people that when we speak truth to power, remember that the most pervasive power is the human ego, so let’s develop a little humility.
 Where was your humility, you hypocrite?”